 Finally, there’s the PHA-4 Standard key action.
 There are better weighted key actions out there (such as Roland’s own PHA-50 with a hybrid wooden construction), but the PHA-4 Standard still stands the test of time.
 Regardless of your skill level, these keys will serve as a perfectly acceptable substitute to true piano keys.

-Below you can check the availability and current price of the Roland F701 in your region:
+Check the availability and current price of the Roland F701 in your region:

 I do want to discuss one major factor that any prospective buyers should know.